rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 Martha |        514|        80.56|          89.69|                   3.47|               6|
 Becky  |        517|        81.93|          89.36|                   3.37|               7|
 Stewart|        477|        81.96|          88.89|                   3.40|               8|

+#### Insight Q2
+- The agent performance ranking show that Greg, Jim, and Diane are the top 3 performing agents.
+They  consistently maintaining balanced resolution rate, answered rate and satisfaction rating.
+This demonstrates their expertise on handling calls effectively.
+- Stewart is the lowest ranked agent.
+He has relatively weaker performance across 4 metrics.
+- Martha has highest satisfaction ratings but lower resolutions rates.
+This shows her strength in maintaining positive interactions with customers, but it is better to improve the resolution rate as the goal of call center agents is to solve customers issues.

 ### Q3.
 Which topics have the highest number of unresolved cases, and does the unresolved case affect the satisfaction rating?
 ```sql
 with unresolved_calls as(